segmentio/segment-docs/src/personas/audiences.md

 title: Personas Audiences
 ---

 Audiences allow you to define cohorts of users or accounts based on their event behavior and traits that Segment then keeps up-to-date over time.
 Audiences can be built from your core **tracking events**, **traits**, or **computed traits**.
-These audiences can then be sycned to hundreds of destinations or available via the [Profile API](/docs/personas/profile-api).
+These audiences can then be sycned to hundreds of destinations and are available via the [Profile API](/docs/personas/profile-api).

 ## Building an Audience